Brent-A/devboxwaker/README.md

 ## Usage

-### Automatic Wake on Login
+### Automatic Wake on Login/Unlock

-Once configured, the script will automatically run when you log in to Windows.
+Once configured, the script will automatically run when you:

+- Log in to Windows
+- Unlock your workstation (after locking it with Win+L or screen timeout)

 No manual intervention is required.

 ### Manual Wake